Rigby-David/dog-api-challenge/README.md

-Call out things that I didn't have time for, or things that didn't get to where I want - show self awareness and comprehension
+This was built in 45 minutes as a coding challenge.
+Display a list using the Dog API https://dog.ceo/dog-api/

 List dogs alphabetically
-On click of dog breed, see an img of that breed via the 'random dog breed endpoint' list on left, img on right
+On click of dog breed, see an img of that breed via the 'random dog breed endpoint' - I forgot this was a thing so I instead used my own random logic.
+Whoops :D list on left, img on right